raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 ### spidev

-spidev presents an ioctl-based userspace interface to individual SPI CS lines.
-Device Tree is used to indicate whether a CS line is going to be driven by a kernel driver module or managed by spidev on behalf of the user; it isn't possible to do both at the same time.
-Note that Raspberry Pi's own kernels are more relaxed about the use of Device Tree to enable spidev - the upstream kernels print warnings about such usage, and ultimately may prevent it altogether.
+The `spidev` API presents an ioctl-based userspace interface to individual SPI CS lines.
+Device tree is used to indicate whether a CS line is going to be driven by a kernel driver module or managed by `spidev` on behalf of the user; it isn't possible to do both at the same time.
+Note that Raspberry Pi's own kernels are more relaxed about the use of device tree to enable `spidev` - the upstream kernels print warnings about such usage, and ultimately may prevent it altogether.

 #### Using spidev from C